 Event Object Use Case Considerations ConcurLongRunApexErrEvent Detect errors that occur when an org exceeds the concurrent long-running Apex limit.
-Object is available only in Real-Time Event Monitoring .
-Credential Stuffing Event Track when a user successfully logs into Salesforce during an identified credential stuffing attack.
+Object is available only in Real-Time Event Monitoring.
+CredentialStuffingEvent Track when a user successfully logs into Salesforce during an identified credential stuffing attack.
 Credential stuffing refers to large-scale automated login requests using stolen user credentials.
 Object is available only in Real-Time Event Monitoring.
 LightningUriEventStream Detect when a user creates, accesses, updates, or deletes a record containing sensitive data in Lightning Experience.
 Object is available only in Real-Time Event Monitoring.
 ListViewEventStream Detect when a user accesses, updates, or exports list view data using Salesforce Classic, Lightning Experience, or the API.
 Object is available only in Real-Time Event Monitoring.
-Login As Event Stream Detect when a Salesforce admin logs in as another user and track the admin's activities.
+LoginAsEventStream Detect when a Salesforce admin logs in as another user and track the admin's activities.
 Object is available only in Real-Time Event Monitoring.
-Login Event Stream Detect when a user tries to log in under certain conditions-for example, from an unsupported browser or from an IP address that is outside of your corporate range.
+LoginEventStream Detect when a user tries to log in under certain conditions-for example, from an unsupported browser or from an IP address that is outside of your corporate range.
 Object is available only in Real-Time Event Monitoring.
 LogoutEventStream Detect when a user logs out of Salesforce by clicking Log Out in the Salesforce UI.
 Object is available to all customers.
-Mobile Email Event Track your users' email activity in a Salesforce mobile app.
+MobileEmailEvent Track your users' email activity in a Salesforce mobile app.
 Object is available only in Real-Time Event Monitoring and Enhanced Mobile App Security.
 MobileEnforcedPolicyEvent Track enforcement of Enhanced Mobile Security policy events on a Salesforce mobile app.
 Object is available only in Real-Time Event Monitoring and Enhanced Mobile App Security.
 MobileScreenshotEvent Track your users' screenshots in a Salesforce mobile app.
 Object is available only in Real-Time Event Monitoring and Enhanced Mobile App Security.
 MobileTelephonyEvent Track your users' phone calls and text messages in a Salesforce mobile app.
 Object is available only in Real-Time Event Monitoring and Enhanced Mobile App Security.
-ReportAnomalyEvent Track anomalies in how users run or export reports.
+PermissionSetEvent (Pilot) Detect permission assignment changes in permission sets and permission set groups.
 Object is available only in Real-Time Event Monitoring.
-ReportEventStream Detect when a user creates, runs, updates, or exports a report that contains sensitive data.
-Object is available only in Real-Time Event Monitoring.
-Session Hijacking Event Track when unauthorized users gain ownership of a Salesforce user's session with a stolen session identifier.
-Object is available only in Real-Time Event Monitoring.
+Note: This feature is not generally available and is being piloted with certain Customers subject to additional terms and conditions.
+It is not part of your purchased Services.
+This feature is subject to change, may be discontinued with no notice at any time in SFDC's sole discretion, and SFDC may never make this feature generally available.
+Make your purchase decisions only on the basis of generally available